aslanshi/wedding-call-agent/README.md

 - Python 3.8+
 - Azure OpenAI API access
 - Twilio account
-- Tavily API key
+- Tavily API key (not used in this project)
-- ngrok or similar tool for local development
+- ngrok or similar tool for local development (not used in this project)

 ## Environment Variables